+Seth Godin ‘s Ideavirus is one of my all-time favourites.
 It all started with a virus.
 I know it, I was there!
-By there I don’t only mean that five-star hotel near the Rockfeller Centre in NYC in April 2001, barely a few months from the dreaded day, at this super event hosted by Don Peppers with speakers like M Gladwell and Seth Godin himself.
-I’m talking about ‘there’ as being on the Internet, i.e. nowhere at all in fact, when Seth had decided that everyone had to spread the ideavirus themselves and were granted the author’s permission (that’s permission marketing for you) to post the e-book wherever they wanted.
+By there I don’t only mean that five-star hotel near the Rockefeller Centre in NYC in April 2001, barely a few months before the dreaded day, at this super event hosted by Don Peppers with speakers like M Gladwell and even Seth Godin himself.
+I’m talking about ‘there’ as being on the Internet, i.e. nowhere at all in fact, when Seth had decided that everyone had to spread the Ideavirus themselves and were granted the author’s permission (that’s permission marketing for you) to post the e-book wherever they wanted.
 And so I did.
 And it’s still there after all these years.

 The permission was granted and never withdrawn.
 It pays to be an Internet fiend.